asylve/Craiglist-Cars-Study/README.md

-# Craiglist Cars in British Columbia
+# Craiglist Cars in British Columbia - Project Summary

 - Scraped and cleaned ~37,000 Craiglist vehicle listings from southern British Columbia
 - Trained a gradient boosting model to predict the market price of a listing (MAE $2,300), which can be used to help determine if an asking price is reasonable.